Bosslibra/ShashChess/Guides/Linux Build Guide.md

 This is a guide to compile your version of the ShashChess Engine.

-It is GUI independent and it can work in the terminal.
+It is GUI independent and it can work in the terminal, but it's UCI (Universal Chess Interface), which means it's compatible with most GUIs (e.g. Arena, CuteChess, etc)

 ### Step 1: